CCoakley6/CSPB3308Group5/Weekly Status/.ipynb_checkpoints/WEEKLY_STATUS-checkpoint.md

 * learning JavaScript so we can begin programming our game logic for future integration into the website.
 * Working to identify the best tools to use to facilitate multiplayer gaming for our game that supports 2-4 players.
 We are currently weighing the pros and cons of two companies: PubNub and Ably.
 * Using branches to make modifications to files in the GitHub repo
+* Members of Team 5 are working making a first sweep at the game logic while the rest of the team learns enough JavaScript to provide assistance in that regard.